apache/celeborn/docs/developers/pushdata.md

 - `numPartitions` is the number of partitions in the shuffle

 ## Lazy Shuffle Register
 The first time `pushData` is called, Client will check whether the shuffle id has been registered.
-If Not, it sends `RegisterShuffle` to `LifecycleManager`, `LifecycleManager` then sends `RequestSlots` to `Master`.
+If not, it sends `RegisterShuffle` to `LifecycleManager`, `LifecycleManager` then sends `RequestSlots` to `Master`.
 `RequestSlots` specifies how many `PartitionLocation`s this shuffle requires, each `PartitionLocation` logically responds to data of some partition id.

 Upon receiving `RequestSlots`, `Master` allocates slots for the shuffle among `Worker`s.
 If replication is turned on, `Master` allocates a pair of `Worker`s for each `PartitionLocation` to store two replicas for each `PartitionLocation`.
-The detailed allocation strategy can be found in [Slots Allocation](/developers/slotsallocation). `Master` then responds to `LifecycleManager` with the allocated `PartitionLocation`s.
+The detailed allocation strategy can be found in [Slots Allocation](../../developers/slotsallocation). `Master` then responds to `LifecycleManager` with the allocated `PartitionLocation`s.

 `LifcycleManager` caches the `PartitionLocation`s for the shuffle and responds to each `RegisterShuffle` RPCs from